-About one in 75 women are estimated to be diagnosed with ovarian cancer in their lifetime, yet ovarian cancer is the fifth-leading cause of cancer-related deaths in women.
-The American Cancer Society estimates that there will be over 22,280 women between ages 35 and 74 diagnosed with ovarian cancer in 2016, and that more than 14,240 women will die from ovarian cancer this year.
+About one in 75 women are estimated to be diagnosed with ovarian cancer in their lifetimes, and ovarian cancer is the fifth-leading cause of cancer-related deaths in women.
+The American Cancer Society estimates that there were more than 22,200 women between ages 35 and 74 diagnosed with ovarian cancer in 2016.

 Ovaries are reproductive glands that produce eggs.
 Ovaries are also the source of estrogen and progesterone, both female hormones.
 A woman has two ovaries, one on each side of the uterus in the pelvis.
 When cancer starts in the ovaries, it is called ovarian cancer.

 Some women can be at a higher risk for developing ovarian cancer, including those with a personal or family history of breast, ovarian or colon cancer.
 Genetic abnormalities such as BRCA1 or BRCA2 increase a woman’s risk for developing both ovarian cancer, as well as breast cancer.

 The risk of ovarian cancer increases with age.
 Other risk factors include infertility, endometriosis, pelvic inflammatory disease and Lynch syndrome.
 Most women who develop ovarian cancer are not considered high risk for the cancer and do not have a family history of it.